SheshankJoshi/Joshi_Sheshank_C3_Project/README.md

 # Joshi_Sheshank_C3_Project
 First Project for Upgrad for SDL Methodology

-This is a master commit to keep track of things and also not to upset a lot of things
+This is a master commit to keep track of things and the actual project